iterative/dvc.org/content/docs/command-reference/add.md

   [pattern](https://docs.python.org/3/library/glob.html) specified in `targets`.
   Shell style wildcards supported: `*`, `?`, `[seq]`, `[!seq]`, and `**`

-- `-o <path>`, `--out <path>` - destination `path` inside the workspace to link (or copy) a data target (instead of using the current working directory).
+- `-o <path>`, `--out <path>` - destination `path` inside the workspace to place a data target (instead of using the current working directory).
 Directories specified in the path will be created by this command.
-Note that this can be used [with an external cache](#straight-to-cache) to avoid using the disk.
+Note that this can be used [with an external cache](#straight-to-cache) to avoid using the local file system.

 - `--to-remote` - allow a target outside of the DVC repository (e.g. an S3 object, SSH directory URL, file on mounted volume, etc.) but don't move it